-[J] Deferred Offering Costs
+[P] Deferred Offering Costs

+Legal, accounting and other costs directly attributable to the issuance of the Company's equity are capitalized within deferred offering costs on the combined and consolidated balance sheets and reclassified to equity upon issuance of the shares.
 Offering costs comprised of legal, and accounting fees and other costs incurred through June 30, 2019 were directly related to ISL's proposed initial public offering ("IPO").
 In August 2019, ISL's board of directors determined to suspend ISL's IPO registration process.
-Accordingly, the Company has written off deferred offering costs previously capitalized to general and administrative expense within the accompanying condensed combined and consolidated statement of operations for the nine months ended December 31, 2019.
+Accordingly, the Company has written off deferred offering costs previously capitalized to general and administrative expense within the accompanying combined and consolidated statements of operations for the year ended March 31, 2020.

-[K] Common Stock Warrants
+[Q] Common Stock Warrants